Dr. Ralph W. Ross to Become ANA's 62nd President at Chicago World's Fair of Money

 In the event that a board member cannot fulfill their term, the runner-up will fill the vacant seat for the remainder of the two-year term.

-The new board will be sworn in at the annual ANA Banquet on August 13, at the World’s Fair of Money® in Rosemont, Ill.
+The new board will be sworn in at the annual ANA Banquet on August 13, at the World’s Fair of Money in Rosemont, Illinois.
 Ross will become the Association’s 62nd president, succeeding current President Col. Steven Ellsworth, who will serve as a non-voting, ex-officio member of the board.

 Donald H. Kagin lost his bid for President by a narrow margin; Muriel Eymery will be leaving the Board.
 After 10 years of service, Greg Lyon will be leaving the Board due to term limits.